Doctoral training and HDR

 Website

-GAIA (Biodiversity, Agriculture, Food, Environment, Land, Water
+GAIA (Biodiversity, Agriculture, Food, Environment, Land, Water)

-• Biology of Interactions; BDI.
+• Biologie Des Interactions; BDI.

-• Integrative Biology, Diversity and Plant Improvement; BIDAP.
+• Integrative Biology, Plant Diversity and Improvement; BIDAP.

 • Ecology, Evolution, Genetic Resources, Paleobiology; EERGP.

-• Functional Ecology and Agricultural Sciences; EFSA.
+• Functional Ecology and Agronomic Sciences; EFSA.

 • Earth and Water Sciences; STE.